-I am an independent choreographer, dancer, dance and yoga instructor and a Shiatsu therapist based in New York City.
+I am an independent choreographer, dancer, educator, yoga instructor and a Shiatsu therapist based in New York City.
+I hold an MFA in dance from Tisch School of the Arts , NYU.

 At a young age I started dancing in my parents living room and created performances to the music of West Side Story and Tchaikovsky for my family and friends.
 This led me to study jazz, ballet and contemporary dance in my home country, Israel and have big dreams of making it in the big apple one day.